fbarreira/fbarreira.github.io/Portfolio.md

 Igwrite

 A toolkit for creating characters, ambient and plot points, very useful for playing RPG or writing stories.
-Is it possible to customize the parameters for generation as well as save and share generated cards.
+It is possible to customize the parameters for generation as well as save and share generated cards.